Ministry of Magic: Improper Use of Magic Office

 It is not known how or when the Trace is placed upon a child, though it may be assumed that it begins either when the child begins to show magical talent or when they first go through the barrier to Platform 9¾.
 A number of witches and wizards, including Harry Potter, Hermione Granger, Lily Evans, and Severus Snape all known to have performed some underage magic while growing up in the Muggle world that went unpunished.

 After Harry's first minor violation – a Hover charm that was actually performed by Dobby the House-elf – he is merely warned.
 His second violation, inflating Aunt Marge, is forgiven by Fudge because the Minister fears that Sirius Black is after Harry, and feels that his safety after running away from the Dursleys takes precedence.
 After his third offence (creating a Patronus to protect himself and Dudley from two Dementors), the letter sent to him states that he is expelled from school; that representatives will arrive at his home to destroy his wand; and that he is required to appear at a disciplinary hearing given that the offence occurred after he had already received one warning.
 Dumbledore reminds Fudge that the Ministry doesn't have the power to expel students from Hogwarts, or to confiscate wands without benefit of a hearing.

-At Harry's hearing, he is tried by the entire Wizengamot court and cleared of all charges thanks to Dumbledore's intervention.
-Such proceedings are highly unusual, however.
-For a simple case of underage use of magic, Harry was originally supposed to be interviewed solely by Amelia Bones, head of the Department of Magical Law Enforcement.
+During Harry's hearing in Order of the Phoenix, he is tried by the entire Wizengamot court and cleared of all charges thanks to Dumbledore's intervention.

-Wizengamot

 The Wizengamot serves as the wizard high court of law, from the words "wizard" and "Witenagemot", which was a council of powerful people summoned to advise and appoint kings in Anglo-Saxon England.
 That word derives from the Old English for "meeting of wise men" (witan – wise man or counsellor / gemot – assembly).

-In Order of the Phoenix, about fifty people are present at Harry's hearing.
-During the hearing, the Minister for Magic sits in the middle of the front row and conducts most of the interrogation, while Percy Weasley (the Junior Undersecretary), acts as stenographer.
-Other officials seen at the Wizengamot include the Senior Undersecretary to the Minister and the Head of the Department of Magical Law Enforcement.

-Dumbledore had held the position of Chief Warlock of the Wizengamot for about 50 years.
-He was removed at the beginning of the Order of the Phoenix novel and reinstated at the end.
-He remained in that post for one year, until his death at the end of Half-Blood Prince.